osu-mist/es-manager/README.md

 appears to esmanager to be an addition and a deletion.
 The threshold is governed by the  `SANITY_THRESHOLD` variable in `esmanager.py`.

-The format of locations.json is line-separated json objects.
+The format of locations.ndjson is line-separated json objects.
+See [ndjson.org for more info](http://ndjson.org/)